 Kevin Costner & Modern West at Schnepf Farms

-Kevin Costner is not only one of America's most respected and durable actors, the 66-year-old Oscar winner star of Bull Durham, Field of Dreams, Open Range, and more than 50 other films is also a lifelong musician.
-His country-rock act, Kevin Costner & Modern West, is a far cry from just another actor's side project.
-The band – which is fronted by the actor on guitar and also includes Tucson musicians John Coinman, Larry Cobb, and Blair Forward – has released five albums and was heavily involved in creating the music for the Costner-produced 2012 miniseries Hatfields & McCoys.
-It can be heard on their album Famous for Killing Each Other, a lengthy set of brooding Americana that has drawn favorable comparisons to some of T-Bone Burnett's productions.
+Famous actors with side gigs in bands ain’t a new thing.
+Some have been legendary (like Jared Leto’s long-running role fronting 30 Seconds to Mars) while others are forgettable (like Keanu’s bass-playing stint with ‘90s alt-rockers Dogstar?).
+Kevin Costner’s also a member of this club, as the Bull Durham and Field of Dreams actor has been moonlighting as a musician for more than a decade.
+Since 2007, he’s performed with his namesake country-rock band Kevin Costner & Modern West along with Tucson musicians John Coinman, Larry Cobb, and Blair Forward.
+They’ve released five albums and recorded music for the 2012 miniseries Hatfields & McCoys (which the actor produced).
 Another Costner television project, the Paramount Network drama Yellowstone, inspired the band’s latest album, which features songs told from the perspective of his character on the show.
 This weekend, their outdoor concert on Sunday, November 7, at Schnepf Farms, 24810 South Rittenhouse Road in Queen Creek, takes place the same day as the premiere of the show’s newest season.
 Gates open at noon and Jeordie and the Mixology Project open.
 Tickets are $50 to $150.
-Chris Gray
+Benjamin Leatherman

 JMSN at Crescent Ballroom